 Cayenne pepper stimulates digestion, eases gas, and can relieve pressure and cramping.
 It’s basically a bloated belly’s most formidable match when you’re in a bind, so toss a teaspoon into your drink of choice.

-Make Like Popeye and Eat Some Spinach
+Eat Some Spinach

 Eat some spinach!
 Spinach also helps lessen belly bloat by pushing fiber through your digestive tract.
 Your best bet for reaping its de-bloating benefits is to toss some spinach into a slimming smoothie along with ginger, turmeric, and coconut water.